 From there, you want to create a website that’s easy to navigate and propels the user to contact you.
 Keep relevant information grouped together, and don’t add in unnecessary layers of pages.
 If you do have products that require several layers of pages, consider adding in breadcrumb navigation, so it’s easy for consumers to get back to where they came from.
 And, make sure your contact information is prominently displayed on every page so consumers can take action to become your customer right from your site.

 The other key element for your website (and indeed, for all of your online content) is to make sure it’s mobile-friendly.
 The majority of searches now happen on a phone or tablet, so be sure your website and social content all pop on the small screen!

-Building a mobile-friendly website means checking on your page load speeds, which is easy to do with Google PageSpeed Insights.
+Building a mobile-friendly website means ensuring you have a fast-loading website.
 Responsive design can also keep your website looking good, regardless of the device it’s viewed on.
 For even more tips on building a mobile-friendly presence online, check out our post, 4 Tips for a Mobile-Friendly Marketing Strategy.

 Once you’ve built a great website, you want to drive consumers there.
 How do you do that?
 By making sure that your business is well-represented in other organic marketing channels online.

 First and foremost, you want to be sure you’re present on Google.
 This means showing up in organic search results (through the power of effective SEO) and completing your profile on Google My Business.

 Beyond Google, create pages for your business on relevant social media and review sites.
 Every business should search for their names on Facebook and Yelp to see if anything already exists.
 If a page does already exists, claim the page.
 This allows you to edit the information so that it’s all correct (hours, location, contact number) and reply to any questions or reviews that come through on the platform.

 Digital Marketing Foundation Tip 4: Don’t Forget Paid Marketing